Advanced Electronic Signature (AES)

 Advanced Electronic Signature (AES) is a secure method of digital signing that ensures the integrity, authenticity and legal admissibility of electronic documents.

 AES helps organisations meet numerous regulatory requirements while providing a secure and user-friendly signing experience.
-The combination of document verification, biometric checks, and sealed evidence files ensures a high level of trust and integrity in the signing process when compared to standard electronic signatures.
+The combination of document verification, biometric checks, and a sealed, tamper-proof transaction receipt ensures a high level of trust and integrity in the signing process when compared to standard electronic signatures.

 The solution is compliant with a variety of worldwide digital signature standards, including the EU's eIDAS regulation, Switzerland's ZertES and the UK's post-Brexit eIDAS regulation.
 These regulatory frameworks define AES based on criteria such as being uniquely linked to the signer, capable of identifying the signer and created using signature creation data under the signer's sole control.